fxcollot/openHaloDocumentation/TestingReport/OpenHaloMySQLCompatibilityTestingReport.md

 ### 1) MySQL-only JSON helpers

 **Queries:**

 SELECT JSON_EXTRACT('{"a": 1}', '$.a');

 SELECT JSON_SET('{"a": 1}', '$.a', 2);

 **OpenHalo Result:**

 ERROR 32900 (HY000): function json_extract(unknown, unknown) does not exist

 **Explanation:**

 MySQL exposes a native JSON type and a family of JSON functions such as `JSON_EXTRACT`, `JSON_SET`, and the aggregate `JSON_ARRAYAGG`.
 PostgreSQL provides JSON and JSONB types but uses different operators and function names, and OpenHalo’s MySQL compatibility layer does not rewrite these MySQL-specific JSON calls into PostgreSQL equivalents, so they error out at function resolution time.

 **MySQL 5.7.32 Result:**

 <img width="329" height="108" alt="Screenshot 2025-12-03 at 15 18 18" src="https://github.com/user-attachments/assets/7527ada7-8cd0-4688-8159-4ef69ba5e4a2" />

 <img width="327" height="109" alt="Screenshot 2025-12-03 at 15 18 28" src="https://github.com/user-attachments/assets/5ca80c14-9d1e-4ffa-ab0a-f3211b1290cb" />

 **Verdict:**

 Works in MySQL 5.7.32;

-fails in OpenHalo due to missing JSON function translation.
+Fails in OpenHalo due to missing JSON function translation.

 ---

 ### 2) Multi-table DELETE

 **Query:**

 DELETE nb

 FROM public.name_basics nb

 JOIN public.name_basics nb2

 ON nb.nconst = nb2.nconst

 WHERE nb.birthyear < 1800;

 **OpenHalo Result:**

 ERROR 1478 (HY000): syntax error at or near "JOIN"

 **Explanation:**

 This uses MySQL’s multi-table `DELETE ...
 FROM ...
 JOIN ...` syntax.
 PostgreSQL expresses the same operation using `DELETE ...
 FROM ...
 USING ...`, and OpenHalo does not translate the MySQL form into the PostgreSQL equivalent, so parsing fails when the `JOIN` keyword appears in a DELETE context.

 **MySQL 5.7.32 Queries**
 To avoid modifying the main table, the delete was tested against a small copy so we ran the following queries:

 USE imdb;

 CREATE TABLE nb_test AS

 SELECT *

 FROM name_basics

 LIMIT 10;

 DELETE nb

 FROM nb_test nb

 JOIN nb_test nb2

 ON nb.nconst = nb2.nconst

 WHERE nb.birthyear < 1800;

 SELECT COUNT(*) AS remaining_rows FROM nb_test;

 SELECT nconst, birthyear

 FROM nb_test

 ORDER BY birthyear

 LIMIT 5;

 **MySQL 5.7.32 Results**
-Query OK, 0 rows affected (0.01 sec)

 <img width="408" height="118" alt="Screenshot 2025-12-03 at 15 27 08" src="https://github.com/user-attachments/assets/498e4a67-42fe-4564-8841-e47371a9e2a2" />

 <img width="510" height="165" alt="Screenshot 2025-12-03 at 15 27 13" src="https://github.com/user-attachments/assets/51e411c0-5ded-4329-8b95-6d2d680b6019" />

 **Note:**

-In this particular data slice there were no rows with `birthyear < 1800`, so the DELETE affected 0 rows, but the statement parsed and executed successfully, confirming that the multi-table DELETE syntax itself is valid and supported in MySQL 5.7.32. [web:58]
+In this particular data slice there were no rows with `birthyear < 1800`, so the DELETE affected 0 rows, but the statement parsed and executed successfully, confirming that the multi-table DELETE syntax itself is valid and supported in MySQL 5.7.32.

 **Verdict:**

 Multi-table `DELETE ...
 FROM ...
 JOIN ...` is supported in MySQL 5.7.32.

 OpenHalo does not currently support this MySQL DELETE+JOIN syntax via the MySQL protocol.

+**Verdict:**

-**Verdict:**  Works in MySQL 5.7.32; fails in OpenHalo due to unsupported multi-table DELETE syntax.
+Works in MySQL 5.7.32;

+Fails in OpenHalo due to unsupported multi-table DELETE syntax.

 ### 3) MySQL explicit index hints

 **Query:**

 SELECT *

 FROM public.name_basics FORCE INDEX (PRIMARY)

 WHERE birthyear < 1900

 LIMIT 5;

 **OpenHalo Result:**

 ERROR 1478 (HY000): syntax error at or near "PRIMARY"

 **Explanation:**

 `FORCE INDEX (PRIMARY)` is a MySQL optimizer hint instructing the engine to prefer a particular index.
 PostgreSQL does not support index hints in this form, and OpenHalo’s MySQL layer does not strip or reinterpret the hint, so the parser encounters `PRIMARY` in an invalid position and raises an error.

 **MySQL 5.7 Results:**

 <img width="917" height="201" alt="Screenshot 2025-12-03 at 15 35 07" src="https://github.com/user-attachments/assets/91e7f688-3d71-4c0e-8c15-767437b7ae9a" />

 **Verdict:**

-`FORCE INDEX (PRIMARY)` is supported in MySQL 5.7.32. [web:58]
+`FORCE INDEX (PRIMARY)` is supported in MySQL 5.7.32.

  OpenHalo does not support MySQL index hints via the MySQL protocol.